jkrieger6/brand-logo-generator/README.md

 A Node.js command-line application that takes in user input to generate a logo and save it as an SVG file.

 ## Project Description
+This application is to be run from the users terminal after following the install instructions.
+Once the user has started the program, they will be prompted to answer a series of questions.
+The answers to these questions will be used to generate a logo and save it as an SVG file.
+The user will be able to choose the color of the logo,  the shape of the logo, and the text that will be displayed on the logo.
+The user will then be generated an svg file named logo.sgv in a new directory in their project.

 ## User Story
 ```md